Linya-lab/Video_Decaptioning/README.md

 3. Run the code using scripts
   - ./video_decaption/train.py (for training the final model)
   - ./video_decaption/test.py (for testing the final model)
-* Note that we attached pretrained weight of the final model at onedrive.(netG.pth) Please properly modify the path of pretrained weight in test.sh file for testing.
+* Note that we attached pretrained weight of the final model at onedrive.
+  Please properly modify the path of pretrained weight in test.sh file for testing.